tarantool/doc/doc/book/app_server/luajit_memprof.rst

 The reasonable questions regarding the report can be:

 *   Why are there no allocations related to the ``concat()`` function?
 *   Why the amount of allocations is not a round number?
 *   Why are there approximately 20K allocations instead of 10K?

 First of all, LuaJIT doesn't create a new string if the string with the same payload exists.
-It is called the string interning.
+This is called the string interning.
 So, when the string is created via the ``format()`` function, there is no need to create the same string via the ``concat()`` function, and LuaJIT just use the previous one.

+That is also the reason why the amount of allocations is not the round numbber as can be expected from the cycle operator ``for i = 1, 10000...``:
-This is the reason of //?unpretty amount of allocations: Tarantool creates some strings for internal needs and built-in modules, so some strings already exist.
+Tarantool creates some
+strings for internal needs and built-in modules, so some strings already exist.

 But why are there so many allocations?
 It's almost twice as big as the expected amount.
 This is because the ``string.format()`` built-in function creates another string necessary for the ``%s`` identifier, so there are two allocations for each iteration: for ``tostring(i)`` and for ``string.format("%sa", string_i_value)``.
-You can see the difference in the behaviour by adding the ``local _ = tostring(i)`` line between lines 21 and 22.
+You can see the difference in behaviour by adding the ``local _ = tostring(i)`` line between lines 21 and 22.

-Let's comment the 22nd line, namely, ``local f = format(i)`` (by adding ``--`` at the line start) to take a look at the ``concat()`` function.
+To profile only the ``concat()`` function, comment the line 22, namely, ``local f = format(i)`` and run the profiler.

 The profiler's output is the following: